rtaraschi/ashblog/README.md

 bashblog
 ========

-A single Bash script to create blogs.
+A single ash script to create blogs.

 I created it because I wanted a very, very simple way to post entries to a blog by using a public folder on my server, without any special requirements and dependencies.
 Works on GNU/Linux, OSX and BSD.

 *How simple?
-Just type `./bb.sh post` and start writing your blogpost.*
+Just type `./ab.sh post` and start writing your blogpost.*

 [![asciinema](https://asciinema.org/a/4nr44km9ipow4s7u2w2eabeik.png)](https://asciinema.org/a/4nr44km9ipow4s7u2w2eabeik)